Debt Consolidation

 Debt resolution as an alternative for veterans

 Anyone can negotiate their debts.
-You can also work with a professional debt resolution company.
+You can also work with a professional debt resolution company like Achieve.
 Reputable companies have relationships with many creditors and may be able to get better results than you could get on your own.

 To negotiate a debt, you can make a single lump sum offer.
 If you don’t have money to make an offer, you can save it up.
 A debt resolution company can set up a dedicated account for this purpose.
 Some creditors will agree to a series of payments.

-When you reach an agreement, you pay the discounted amount, and the debt is canceled.
+When you reach an agreement, you pay the discounted amount, and the debt is cleared.

 Debt resolution could be a good idea if you can’t afford to repay your debts in full without some degree of forgiveness.
 There is no minimum credit score requirement.